Edward Eager: Tales of Magic

 Barnaby, John, Susan, Abbie and Fredericka check out a tattered book from the library for seven days.
-Oddly, it carefully and correctly records every word they say.
+It records every word they say.
 Soon they find that it not only records events, but creates new magical adventures.

 Among the Magic novels only Seven-Day Magic features children who do not appear in at least one other book.
 It does refer to Half Magic by name, and has a chapter where the children visit the very end of Half Magic and what might have happened afterwards.

 Among their adventures, the children visit the era when Laura Ingalls Wilder was a girl and John's grandmother was a school-teacher; they speculate that the time may be that of On the Banks of Plum Creek.
 On the other hand, as the adventure concludes with a blizzard, Edward Eager may have been dramatizing the beginning of the 1888 Schoolhouse Blizzard.
 The adventure is too brief and the text too unclear to be certain.

 Seven-Day Magic was Eager's last book.